That which can be destroyed by the truth should be.

 Externally, USA/UK/EU news were doing whan news usually do - amplifying some of the extreme views (voices of reason won’t get shared as much), with predictable effects.

 I accepted that lying and especially misrepresenting how good/bad stuff is borderline acceptable if a war is going on.
+Being defeated by a genocidal regime would bring more death and pain that losing some integrity would.

 And I resigned myself to the fact that internal VS external messaging is now a thing I’ll have to track in my own media too.